21104988d/the-project_v2/static_assets_checklist.md

-# Static Assets Checklist for dApp Frontend
+# To Do Checklist for dApp Frontend

 **Date:** July 23, 2025

-This checklist helps you set up and verify the required static files for your dApp.
+This checklist helps you set up and verify the required static files and icons for your dApp.
 Update this list as you customize or add assets.

 ---